soumilk/HackerRank_Solutions/README.md

 This repo is open for pull requests so if anyone want to share their code just make a PR.

 Try to understand the Code and the logic applied in solving the question.
+Mostly Problems are solved in C++, C ans some in python.

 Happy Coding !! :D